redbubble/devon/README.md

 : Specify the mode.
 Default: `development`

 `--verbose`, `-v`
 : Print some more information about what's happening.
+Default: `false`

+`--clone-missing-repos`, `-c`
+: Attempt to `git clone` any repos in the dependency graph that are not present in `~/src` (or whatever other directory you nominate as the source code root).
+Default: `false`

 ## Modes